wazo-platform/wazo-doc/source/upgrade/upgrade.rst

       iptables -D INPUT -p udp --dport 5060 -j DROP

-   Repeat this command untill no more unwanted rules are left.
+   Repeat this command until no more unwanted rules are left.

 Upgrading a cluster